cambridge-ceu/csd3/applications/Cytoscape.md

 The tutorial example from [cytoscape](https://blog.js.cytoscape.org/2016/05/24/getting-started/) is adapted as [cytoscape.html](files/cytoscape.html).
 A more sophisticated example is the [Wine & Cheese Map](http://www.wineandcheesemap.com/) (explained [here](https://blog.js.cytoscape.org/2020/05/11/layouts/#the-problem-of-large-graphs), [GitHub](https://github.com/cytoscape/wineandcheesemap)) showing interactive use of layouts.

-In the RCy3 example above, the image, data as with its style information are exported.
-Their use is described at [https://github.com/cytoscape/cyjs-sample/wiki](https://github.com/cytoscape/cyjs-sample/wiki).
+The use of Cytoscape JSON (cyjs) and style (json) file is described at [https://github.com/cytoscape/cyjs-sample/wiki](https://github.com/cytoscape/cyjs-sample/wiki).

 ### RCyjs